2020-Spring-Cohort/clicking-calamity-hnakodkar/README.md

 > As a user, I want to see my click score go up when I click the clicker button, so that I can be rewarded for my hard work.
 - When the clicker button is pressed the click count element should change value.

-#### FEATURE : The _Clicking Companions_ and _Collective Culmination Compounders_ purchase button should be grayed out and unresponsive if there are not enough clicks to buy the next item.
+#### FEATURE : The _Clicking Companions_ and _Collective Culmination Multipliers_ purchase button should be grayed out and unresponsive if there are not enough clicks to buy the next item.
 > As a game designer, I want the user to have a visual clue that they cannot perform a game action, so that the user isn't frustrated by clicking buttons that can not do anything.
 - When the click count is below the cost of a purchasable item, grey out or change the appearance of the button.
 - Clicking the button when an item is cannot be purchased should not perform any action.

-#### FEATURE : The _Clicking Companion_ count and the _Collective Culmination Compounders_ count should be displayed.
+#### FEATURE : The _Clicking Companion_ count and the _Collective Culmination Multipliers_ count should be displayed.
-> As a user, I want to know how many _Companions_ and _Compounders_ I have, so that I can brag to my friends.
+> As a user, I want to know how many _Companions_ and _Multipliers_ I have, so that I can brag to my friends.
 - The amount of items purchased should be displayed in the same area as the button to purchase them.
 - The amount of items purchased should be updated after each purchase.

 #### FEATURE : The clicker button should display the current value of each click.
-> As a user, I want to know how many clicks each click on the clicker button is worth, so that I can see the effect of the _Compounders_ on my clicking.
+> As a user, I want to know how many clicks each click on the clicker button is worth, so that I can see the effect of the _Multipliers_ on my clicking.
 - Display the click multiplier value in the clicker button text or in an element somewhere close to the clicker button.

-#### FEATURE : The _Clicking Companions_ and _Collective Culmination Compounders_ price in clicks should be displayed.
+#### FEATURE : The _Clicking Companions_ and _Collective Culmination Multipliers_ price in clicks should be displayed.
-> As a user, I want to know how many clicks I have to click before I can purchase a _Clicking Companion_ or _Collective Culmination Compounder_, so that I know when I get to stop clicking.
+> As a user, I want to know how many clicks I have to click before I can purchase a _Clicking Companion_ or _Collective Culmination Multiplier_, so that I know when I get to stop clicking.
-- Display the cost of the _Clicking Companions_ and _Collective Culmination Compounders_ in their purchase button or in an element nearby.
+- Display the cost of the _Clicking Companions_ and _Collective Culmination Multipliers_ in their purchase button or in an element nearby.
 - Update the costs whenever the price is changed.

 ### Iteration 5